cgzapien/worldOfDrinks/README.md

 # World of Drinks App

-A web application where users can search alcoholic and non-alcoholic beverages: learn details about them, how to prepare them and what ingredients are needed in order to make them.
-I created this application using The Cocktail Databse API.
-Deployed using Heroku.
+World of Drinks ia a web application that provides users with information regarding alcoholic and non-alcoholic beverages.
+You can learn details about them, how to prepare them and what ingredients are needed in order to make them.
+I created this application using The Cocktail Database API and deployed it using Heroku.

 https://worldofdrinks.herokuapp.com/